Air France-KLM launches low-cost airline Hop!

 Under a three-year plan dubbed "Transform 2015," Air France- KLM is seeking to cut costs to pay back debt.
 It will cut 5,000 jobs to turn around its short and medium-haul business, which lost 700 million euros in 2011.

-Earlier this month, the carrier unveiled a lower-cost tariff, dubbed "MiNi," targeting people who travel light, another move aimed at reviving its loss-making short and medium-haul routes.
-(Reporting by Elena Berton; Editing by Dan Lalor)
+Earlier this month, the carrier unveiled a lower-cost tariff, dubbed "MiNi," targeting people who travel light, another move aimed at reviving its loss-making short and medium-haul routes. ($1 = 0.7421 euro) (Reporting by Elena Berton; Editing by Dan Lalor)